NRCan/Legend-Renderer/README.md

 # Requirements

-The tools were developed on ArcGIS Desktop version 10.5 and was not tested in version 10.6.
+The tools were developed on ArcGIS Desktop version 10.5 and were not tested in version 10.6.

 # User Guide